 Horror films, such as Yusuf Wahbi’s Safir Guhannam (Hell’s Ambassador, 1946), and comedies, such as Naguib al-Rihani’s Salama fi Khayr (Salama is Fine, 1936), used musiqa taswiriyya to systematically underline the special effects, build up the atmosphere and add to the fun.
-Safir Guhannam, for instance, with music by Ismail Haggag, quotes from Wagner’s ‘Ride of the Valkyries’ at the end, as Wahbi’s ‘Mephistopheles’ character flies around the room.
+Safir Guhannam, for instance, with music by Ibrahim Haggag, quotes from Wagner’s ‘Ride of the Valkyries’ at the end, as Wahbi’s ‘Mephistopheles’ character flies around the room.
 Salama fi Khayr, with music by Mohammad Hassan al-Shuga‘i and Abdel Hamid Abd al-Rahman, includes a street scene in which the hero tries to dodge bicycles, convinced they are after his bag of money.
 The score matches comedy orchestral sounds to the swirl of traffic on the street, and the protagonists increasingly desperate efforts to keep his money safe – a virtuosic exercise in extended soundtrack ‘mickeymousing’.

 Another act to cross over from stage to screen was that of the munulugist (monologue artists), who specialized in light-hearted sung skits of observational comedy and social satire.
 Artists such as Ismail Yassine, Suad Makkawi and Thurayya Hilmi teamed up with theater composers and lyricists, including Izzat Al-Gahely and Ibrahim Kamil Rifaat, to produce lively numbers such as ‘Amma Anta Gari’ (‘How Bold You Are!’) and ‘al-Shafra’ (‘The Cipher’).
 By the early 1960s, the direct satire of the munulug had fallen into decline, but the comedic song as a genre would continue.
 Multi-talented composer Munir Murad contributed a substantial number of comedic compositions well into the Golden Age, notably Abd al-Halim Hafiz showcases such as ‘Qadi al-Bilaj’ (‘The Beach Judge’) in Abi Fawq Al-Shagara (My Father Is Up the Tree, 1969) (see YouTube examples).